-- 60. New Clause 12M establishes the process to be followed where an identification in a public place, with the suspect's consent, is to be conducted.
-An identification in a public place may be conducted with the suspect's consent, where the suspect is not in police custody, or it is impossible or impractical to make use of any other identification procedure, and must be recorded in approved form.
-The identification officer must provide a copy of said form to the suspect who is required to sign confirming receipt. - 61.
-Where such an identification procedure is being conducted the identification officer may take an eye-witness to a public place in any area where other people are passing by or waiting around in groups so the suspect can join them and be capable of being seen by an eye-witness at the same time as the other persons in the group; or, in an area where the suspect lives, is employed or frequents or may be seen under normal conditions so the eye-witness may or may not identify him.
+- 62. Clause 12M states the process to be followed where an identification in a public place, with the suspect's consent, is to be conducted.
+An identification in a public place may be conducted with the suspect's consent, where the suspect is not in police custody, or it is impossible or impractical to make use of any other identification procedure.
+This type of identification parade must be recorded in the approved form.
+The identification officer must also provide a copy of said form to the suspect who is required to sign confirming receipt. - 63.
+Where such an identification procedure is being conducted the identification officer may take an eye-witness to a public place in any area where other people are passing by or waiting around informally in groups so the suspect can join them and be capable of being seen by an eye-witness at the same time as the other persons in the group; or, in an area where the suspect lives, is employed or frequents or may be seen under normal conditions so the eye-witness may or may not identify him.
 Additionally, such an identification procedure may also be valid if at the time of being seen by an eye-witness the suspect was on his own rather than in a group.